 A Book Cover Story: The Design Process of Mastering Modern Calligraphy

+I didn’t have much say over the cover of my first calligraphy book, Modern Calligraphy.
 I understand why, too: I was a first-time author and my publisher was taking a gamble on me.
-The cover design and interior layout of my first book were left almost entirely to my publisher’s special marketing and design departments, whose job is to know what sells.
-They did ask my opinion, though, and sought my feedback on a number of cover options.
-But contractually, they didn’t have to involve me in the process at all, which makes me very grateful that they did.
+The cover design and interior layout were left almost entirely up to my publisher’s special marketing and design departments, whose job is to know what sells.
+They did ask my opinion, and sought my feedback on a number of cover options.
+But contractually, they didn’t have to involve me in the process at all—which makes me very grateful that they did.
 Ultimately, however, the final design of the cover and the interior was entirely theirs.

 Publishing a book with a publisher is, by definition, a collaboration.